Innovation secures EA&M Warfighting Acquisition Awards recognition

 |0

-This work, Innovation secures EA&M Warfighting Acquisition Awards recognition [Image 6 of 6], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Innovation secures EA&M Warfighting Acquisition Awards recognition, by Misha King, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.